Categorically/OpenBulletToPython/README.md

 # This holds the variable list.
 data = BotData()

-# By default Status is set to BotStatus.NONE
+# By default status is set to BotStatus.NONE
-print(data.Status.value)
+print(data.status.value)

 # Make sure it is a raw string or python will encode \" as "
 config_text = r"""REQUEST GET "https://google.com"